rootless-containers/usernetes/README.md

 To enable cgroups (resource limits), the host needs to be running with cgroup v2.

 If `/sys/fs/cgroup/cgroup.controllers` is present on your system, you are using v2, otherwise you are using v1.
-As of 2020, Fedora is the only well-known Linux distributon that uses cgroup v2 by default.
-Fedora uses cgroup v2 by default since Fedora 31.

 #### Enable cgroup v2
 To enable cgroup v2, add `systemd.unified_cgroup_hierarchy=1` to the `GRUB_CMDLINE_LINUX` line in `/etc/default/grub` and run `sudo update-grub`.